 Christie's is committed to ensuring that our business relationships and supply chains are free from slavery and human trafficking.
 We have implemented an Anti-Slavery Policy to demonstrate our commitment to this serious issue, which is available on our internal intranet to all staff members.

-We have a zero-tolerance approach to slavery and human trafficking and as such, we expect our employees, suppliers and contractors to comply with our values and Anti-Slavery Policy.
+We have a zero-tolerance approach to slavery and human trafficking and as such, we expect our employees, suppliers and contractors to comply with our values as set out in our Anti-Slavery Policy.

 Supply Chain Due Diligence Processes